mrsamirr/mrsamirr/README.md

 <h1 align="center" >Hey Folks👋🏻, I'm <a href="https://www.linkedin.com/in/mrsamirr/" target="_blank"> Md Samer Ansari </a></h1>
-<p>I am currently studying computer science at <a href="http://www.aecwb.edu.in/" target="_blank"> Asansol Engineering College </a>,  I am proficient in HTML5, CSS3, Tailwind CSS .
-I have a understanding of web design principles and user experience (UX) design.
+<p>I am currently studying computer science at <a href="http://www.aecwb.edu.in/" target="_blank"> Asansol Engineering College </a>,  I am proficient in Doing DSA in C++ .
+I have also a better understanding of web design principles by using HTML,CSS and user experience (UX) design .
 I am also skilled in Web Designing by Using Figma & Sometime creating Designs from Canva also.I am a highly motivated and results-oriented individual with a strong work ethic. & I am confident that I have the skills and experience necessary to be successful in a web development role.</p>